We're following all the rules… so why does it still feel off?

 That's the gap VeloRESET fills.

-Before we talk mechanics, workload, or velocity, we evaluate how your pitcher moves: rotation, stability, mobility, and compensation patterns that quietly overload the arm.
+Before we talk mechanics, workload, or velocity, we evaluate how your pitcher moves: rotation, stability, mobility, and the compensation patterns that quietly overload the arm.

 Once we unlock rotation, restore stability, and clear hidden restrictions: